an airplane flying over a highway

 There was no way companies could survive under those impossible financial circumstances of bleeding cash while “giving away the store” to its customers in the hopes of charting the right course towards profitability…

-…ah — but alas, as evident in many other areas of society such as politics, entertainment and religion — an overcorrection occurred.
+…ah — but alas, as evident in many other areas of society such as politics, entertainment, and religion — an overcorrection occurred.
 When the airlines started to profit from this formerly-untapped treasure trove of ancillary fees for products and services which used to be included in the price of an airfare, they went from begging for your help to what feels like trouncing all over you before leaving you behind.
+They received handouts from the government — translation: taxpayers — during the 2019 Novel Coronavirus pandemic.
 It did not matter how much or how well you supported them during their lean years.
 The mantra is “what have you done for me lately?”

 One can argue that the customer had that same mantra to the airlines during those years of disappointing earnings reports financial quarter after financial quarter.
 Evidence of that varies amongst weblogs and Internet bulletin boards — with one glaring and blatant example being the ethics of taking advantage of mistake fares, over which there is still a heated debate after so many years.

 Let’s face it: whether as a customer or as an employee in a corporation, there is an inherent trait of the personality of human beings to be selfish and maximize on an opportunity presented to them.
-That is not to say that human beings cannot also be thoughtful and generous — there are countless examples of that in all aspects of life — but thoughtfulness and generosity are not typically what governs the policies and procedures of both the loyalty program and the behavior of its members.
-When someone exploits the system — regardless of in which direction or who is the actual cause of that exploitation — it is usually the impetus for action upon the person or entity to counteract that exploitation as a form of protection…
+That is not to say that human beings cannot also be thoughtful and generous — countless examples of that exist in all aspects of life — but thoughtfulness and generosity are not typically what governs the policies and procedures of both the loyalty program and the behavior of its members.
+When an entity exploits the system — regardless of in which direction or who is the actual cause of that exploitation — the impetus for action is usually upon the person or entity to counteract that exploitation in response as a form of protection…

 …or perhaps as a basis for a form of exploitation as a response — the overcorrection to which I referred earlier in this article.
 Either way, it is not just the most greedy customer that suffers the consequences of his or her actions.
 When the policies of frequent travel loyalty programs are further restricted, usually all of the members suffer the consequences.

 I have stated many times in past articles — such as this one as an example — that the current economic climate in which airlines are currently enjoying the earnings of record profits in consecutive financial quarters will not last forever.
-When the airlines are once again hurting — perhaps not like they did in the past — and once again offer incentives to take part in their loyalty programs and increase your patronage of them, will you accept?
+When the airlines are once again hurting and once again offer incentives to take part in their loyalty programs and increase your patronage of them, will you accept?
 Will you remember the days where you felt like your support seemed to mean nothing?

-I will be the first to admit that this article is an oversimplification of how loyalty programs and its members have evolved over the past 34 years since American Airlines introduced the first frequent flier loyalty program in 1981, as there are myriad factors and exceptions which one could “cherry-pick” to easily disprove what I wrote…
+I will be the first to admit that this article is an oversimplification of how loyalty programs and its members have evolved over the past 44 years since American Airlines introduced the first frequent flier loyalty program in 1981, as myriad factors and exceptions exist with which one could “cherry-pick” to easily disprove what I wrote…

-…but the bottom line is that loyalty programs in 2015 are typically missing just that — loyalty, on all sides of the equation — and the blame can be shared all around.
+…but the bottom line is that loyalty programs in 2025 are typically missing just that — loyalty, on all sides of the equation — and the blame can be shared all around.
+Countless additional articles will continue to be written by many people about how unfair was this devaluation or how the elimination of benefits with no advance notice or warning will foster distrust.
+The vicious cycle will likely continue long after you and I are permanently gone.

 1. totally agree.
 I recently realized that I have been choosing airlines outside of my typical loyalty program: United mileage.
 I still try to fly American or its partners and keep my status there because I feel I am rewarded enough to keep the loyalty but I left UA and LH this year completely and it is liberating!
 The ticket prices are much cheaper and often better deal even after paying for seat assignment etc. You get the seat you want, still pay less than before.
 Makes sense for me…